bchowdhury00/sheldon/README.md

 	-Replace ~/ with home directory

 Attempted:

 	Multiple pipes, could not figure out how to get that working

+Bugs:

 Files and Function Headers:
 main.c